-Rare surgery to separate twins conjoined at head
+New life, apart: Brothers conjoined at head are in surgery

 "I'm prepared mentally and emotionally," Nicole says.
 "It's just the preparation for that day that is hard."

-Like seeing the boys scream every time the tissue expanders are filled with more fluid, and being helpless to console them.
+Like seeing the boys scream every time the tissue expanders are filled with more fluid and being helpless to console them.
 At one recent appointment, Jadon flashed an angry look at Dr. Tepper, as if he were saying, "Stop right now!"

 "I had never seen a 1-year-old give a look like that," Nicole says.

-The first 72 hours after the operation will be the most crucial, and life threatening.
-If the boys do well through this time, they will likely spend the next several weeks in the pediatric critical care unit.
+The first 72 hours after the operation will be the most crucial and life-threatening.
+If the boys do well through this time, they will probably spend the next several weeks in the pediatric critical care unit.
 The next stop: an inpatient recovery rehabilitation center, possibly for several months, where they will continue to heal and learn to roll over, lift their heads and achieve other infant milestones.
 They will be outfitted with protective helmets.

 The surgeon is not worried about the boys' speech being affected because of the area of the brain where he's operating.
 It's their motor skills that will need the most rehabilitation.
 "They have no back control because they've never sat up," Goodrich says.
 "They've never crawled."